open-laser-tag/tagger/README.md

 | 7a4821c2-80f0-4eba-8070-d659d31e43de | led | write | Tell the tagger the color codes for the RGB LEDs: 0xNNRRGGBBNNRRGGBB...
 NN (uint8) is the position of the LED.
 RR (uint8) is red.
 GG (uint8) is green.
 BB (uint8) is blue. |
 | eebc6352-2559-40f1-bda8-2715e7c07fbd | OTA | write | Write any data to this characteristic to turn on OTA mode.

+#### Infrared (IR)
+The main communication for a laser tag game is infrared.
+One IR LED [TSUS 5202](https://www.conrad.de/de/p/vishay-tsus-5202-cqw-13-ir-emitter-950-nm-15-5-mm-radial-bedrahtet-184551.html) is used to send IR.
+One IR receiver [TSOP31238](https://www.segor.de/#Q=TSOP31238&M=1) is used to detect infrared.
+Multiple receivers could be probably easily implemented.
+Both directions are using the [RMT peripheral](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/rmt.html).
+The infrared protocl can be chosen with IR_PROTOCOL, but it has to be the same on all devices.
+Currently it is NEC.

 ## Licensing